entando/entando-docs/vuepress/docs/next/tutorials/create/pb/publish-simple-bundle.md

    ``` sh
    mkdir -p platform/widgets
    ```
    Descriptor files are organized by component type, with all micro frontends, microservices and platform-specific components located under their respective parent folders.
-The parent folder `platform` and child folder `widgets` complete the path to the widget descriptor file.
+The parent folder `platform` and child folder `widgets` complete the path to widget descriptor files.

 3. Create a widget descriptor file inside the widget directory:
    ``` sh
    touch platform/widgets/example-widget.yaml
    ```
-   Platform-specific components are assigned descriptor file names and locations by the user (e.g. `widgets/example-widget.yaml`).
-These must be defined at the `platform` level, where convention is to group components by type, in subfolders of the same name (e.g. `platform/widgets`).
+   A descriptor file name is a user-defined string of alphanumeric and special characters.
+The file must reside in its corresponding component folder, e.g. `widgets/example-widget.yaml`.

-4. Add the following simple definition to the widget descriptor file, which is currently empty:
+4. Add the following definition to the widget descriptor file:
    >Note: Retain correct YAML indentation of 2 or 4 spaces.
 To avoid potential processing conflicts, the `code` field value must not contain the hyphen character.
    ``` yaml
    code: example_widget